Susan Chana Lask – Second Amendment Challenge to NYPD Firearms Licensing Delays

 Alleged Constitutional Violations Arising From Licensing Delays

-This action is part of Susan Chana Lask’s broader federal civil rights litigation practice, described here.
+This litigation forms part of Susan Chana Lask’s broader federal civil rights practice, described here.

 Filed Court Documents and Exhibits